-The ATTRACT Project will fund 170 breakthrough technology concepts in the domain of detection and imaging technologies across Europe.
-The projects will be awarded €17 million in funding – €100,000 each in seed funding to carry out their idea.
+The ATTRACT Project is funding 170 breakthrough technology concepts in the domain of detection and imaging technologies across Europe.
+In May 2019, the projects were awarded €17 million in funding – €100,000 each in seed funding to carry out their idea.

 Detection & imaging technologies affect all major technology areas

 Advanced lasers for manufacturing, digital manufacturing, intelligent robots, micro and nano manufacturing

 Medical devices & imaging